TrustEsosa12/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that takes a pointer to an int
+a function that swaps the values of two integers